-Develop and implement a specific monitoring and evaluation strategy for the BMD program demonstrating that evaluation results are reported, responded to and shared with students, staff and other stakeholders.
-(Standards 6.1 and 6.3) by 2025 (in 2023 provide the strategy,
+- 17. Develop and implement a specific monitoring and evaluation strategy for the BMD program demonstrating that evaluation results are reported, responded to and shared with students, staff and other stakeholders.
+(Standard 6.1 and 6.3/2024 6.1, 6.3 and 3.2.3) by 2025 - 18.
+Demonstrate through evaluation and responsiveness to feedback, the School's commitment to maintain the quality of the MBBS program and ensure that it continues to meet the accreditation standards.
+(Standard 6.2/2024 6.2) by 2025

-- in 2024 demonstrate implementation and in 2025 provide reflection on learning and demonstrate processes for closing the loop with students, staff and stakeholders). - Demonstrate through evaluation and responsiveness to feedback, the School's commitment to maintain the quality of the MBBS program and ensure that it continues to meet the accreditation standards.
-(Standard 6.2) by 2025 (annual reporting on evaluation, responses and student progression eg time out until the final year of the course).
+- M. Establish an evaluation officer position to ensure that the monitoring and evaluation activities needed to assure quality for both MBBS and BMD programs can be sustained.
+(Standard 6.1.1) - N. Expand the comparative analysis of cohort performance to include students at different metropolitan sites.
+(Standard 6.2.3)

-- M Establish an evaluation officer position to ensure that the monitoring and evaluation activities needed to assure quality for both MBBS and BMD programs can be sustained.
-(Standard 6.1.1) - N Expand the comparative analysis of cohort performance to include students at different metropolitan sites.
-(Standard 6.2.3) - O Formalise a systematic process for engaging South Australia Medical Education and Training and health service internship providers in the analysis of and responses to outcomes evaluation.
+O. Formalise a systematic process for engaging South Australia Medical Education and Training and health service internship providers in the analysis of and responses to outcomes evaluation.
 (Standard 6.2.2)